Also known as: verruca.

-Warts are round noncancerous, rough or smooth skin growths (one or more- they can grow in large numbers) that can appear on almost any part of the body.
+Warts are round noncancerous, rough or smooth skin growths that can appear on almost any part of the body.
 They are usually the same color as skin, but can be brown, or grayish in appearance.

 What causes warts?

-Warts are caused by a virus known as the human papillomavirus (HPV), which invades the skin usually through a small scratch or cut (biting or picking at nails increase the risk).
+Warts are caused by a virus known as the human papillomavirus (HPV), which invades the skin usually through a small scratch or cut.
+Biting or picking at nails can increase the risk.
 They are spread by child to child contact, sharing towels or toys or by coming into contact with something that has touched a wart.
 Some children get warts more often than others.
 It takes quite a long time for a wart to appear.

-Warts are frequently found on the fingers and hands but palmar warts (on the palms) and plantar warts (under the feet) are common.
+Warts are frequently located on the fingers and hands.
+Palmar warts are found on the palms of the hands and plantar warts are those found under the feet, both are common.
 In some cases, they can be painful, and interfere with sport activities if present on the hands or feet.